ReVanced/revanced-patches-template/docs/2_skeleton.md

    }
    ```

-   Usually, patches consist out of a single object class.
+   Usually, patches consist of a single object class.
-   The class can be used to create methods and fields for the patch, or provide a framework for other patches,
+   The class can be used to create methods and fields for the patch or provide a framework for other patches,
    in case it is meant to be used as a dependency patch.

    [ReVanced Patches](https://github.com/revanced/revanced-patches) follow a convention to name the class of patches:

-   Example: _The class for a patch which disables ads should be called `DisableAdsPatch`,
+   Example: _The class for a patch that disables ads should be called `DisableAdsPatch`,
-   for a patch which adds a new download feature it should be called `DownloadsPatch`._
+   for a patch that adds a new download feature, it should be called `DownloadsPatch`._

    Each patch implicitly extends the [Patch](https://github.com/ReVanced/revanced-patcher/blob/67b7dff67a212b4fc30eb4f0cbe58f0ba09fb09a/revanced-patcher/src/main/kotlin/app/revanced/patcher/patch/BytecodePatch.kt#L27) class
 3. when extending off [ResourcePatch](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/patch/Patch.kt#L35) or [BytecodePatch](https://github.com/revanced/revanced-patcher/blob/d2f91a8545567429d64a1bcad6ca1dab62ec95bf/src/main/kotlin/app/revanced/patcher/patch/Patch.kt#L42).
 The current example extends off `BytecodePatch`: